privacyguides/privacyguides.org/docs/calendar.md

         - [:simple-appstore: App Store](https://apps.apple.com/app/apple-store/id1514709943)
         - [:octicons-browser-16: Web](https://calendar.proton.me)

+Unfortunately, as of January 2024 Proton has [still](https://discuss.privacyguides.net/t/proton-calendar-is-not-open-source-mobile/14656/8) not released the source code for their mobile Calendar app on Android or iOS.
+Proton Calendar's web client is open source.

 ## Criteria

 **Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
 We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.